VDR Solutions

 Buy-side teams and their advisors can ask questions across the diligence room using AI chat grounded in the approved documents.
 Instead of filing Q&A requests and waiting for responses, reviewers get cited answers from the materials that are already in the room.
 The deal team can see which documents and pages each reviewer engaged with, giving them an informed picture of where interest is concentrated and where questions are likely to follow.

-This transforms follow-up from guesswork into targeted preparation.
-If a financial advisor spent significant time on the working capital section but skipped the environmental reports, the sell-side team knows exactly where the next conversation will go.
+This turns follow-up from guesswork into targeted preparation.
+If a financial advisor spent significant time on the working capital section but skipped the environmental reports, the sell-side team has a clearer signal for where the next conversation may go.

 AI Over Approved Diligence Materials